tairaeli/ICER_user_data_analytics/README.md

   - [ICER_package_demo](ICER_package_demo.ipynb) : a demo of our methods in the analysis package in action.

 Reproducability:
+  - [data_exploration](ICER_User_Dat/data_exploration) directory includes the notebooks, python, and sh files used used to explore, test and load the full slurm data file through different packages and methods.
   - [RQ1/FilesPerUser](reproducibility/RQ1/FilesPerUser) directory includes the job script file, python script file, log scaled Files Per User CDF plot, regular scaled Files Per User CDF plot, and a python notebook on a subset of the data for reproducibility with regard to plotting File Distribution in the GPFS system.
   - [RQ1/UsersWithManyFIlesGPFS.ipynb](reproducibility/RQ1/UsersWithManyFIlesGPFS.ipynb) is a reproducible function we've created to identify users in the GPFS system with many files based on a given threshold.
   - [RQ3/RQ3-Predicting_Queutime.ipynb]([reproducibility/RQ3/RQ3-Predicting_Queutime.ipynb]) is a reproducable result we've reached with regard to our predictive research question.